- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 - Press on “Quick test” or go to “Exam Options” to launch a full analysis.

-A deep scan can take more than an hour, but it's the best way to make sure that no malicious components remain residing on your PC after you've removed unusual or suspicious programs.
-Additionally, some Windows Terminal commands They can help you diagnose and repair problems that the antivirus doesn't fix.
+A deep scan can take over an hour, but it's the best way to ensure no malicious components remain on your PC after removing unusual or suspicious programs.
+Additionally, certain Windows Terminal commands can help you diagnose and repair problems that your antivirus software might not fix.

 Antivirus programs and other particularly problematic programs

-Los third-party antivirus software, security suites, and some drivers They are, by far, among the most problematic programs when it comes to completely removing their traces.
-They install services, drivers, network filters, browser modules… and they don't always disappear entirely when you click "Uninstall".
+Third-party antivirus programs , security suites, and some drivers are by far the most problematic programs when it comes to completely removing their traces.
+They install services, drivers, network filters, browser modules, and more, and they don't always disappear entirely when you click "Uninstall."

 It's important to keep in mind that you shouldn't use more than one resident antivirus at a time.
-If you try several, the risk is that each leave active services and controllers that conflict with each other or with Windows Defender itself.
-Ideally, you should research thoroughly before choosing one and, if you want to test it, do so in a virtual machine to avoid "cluttering" your main system.
+If you try several, the risk is that each one will leave active services and drivers that conflict with each other or with Windows Defender itself.
+Ideally, you should research thoroughly before choosing one, and if you want to test it, do so in a virtual machine to avoid "cluttering" your main system.

-Many antivirus manufacturers offer official uninstallation tools (cleanup tools) to completely remove your product.
-If you've had trouble removing one, it's worth looking for a specific uninstaller on the manufacturer's website and running it, because it usually cleans up services and drivers that a generic uninstaller doesn't touch.
+Many antivirus manufacturers offer official uninstallation tools (cleanup tools) to completely remove their product.
+If you've had trouble removing one, it's worth looking on the manufacturer's website for a specific uninstaller and running it, as it usually cleans up services and drivers that a generic uninstaller might miss.

-In any case, if your goal is to make your PC as secure as new, sometimes it's more cost-effective. format or reset Windows than fighting for hours with remnants of various antivirus programs and programs of dubious reputation.
+In any case, if your goal is to leave your PC like new in terms of security, sometimes it's more cost-effective to format or reset Windows than to struggle for hours with remnants of various antivirus programs and programs of dubious reputation.

 Reset apps and, if necessary, the entire system